mmistakes/minimal-mistakes/_posts/2017-04-27-hello-jekyll.md

 Use backticks for `inline code`.

 ### Comment
-You can see the text below because it's commented out.
+You can't see the text below because it's commented out.
 {::comment}
 This is a comment
 {:/comment}